 A Fujisai manager, Fuminori Hayashi, was arrested and paid a $5,000 fine, police said.
 Fujisai also paid a $5,000 fine.

 "If you don't get involved (with gangs), you're not going to get enough workers," said Sayama, Fujisai's general manager.
 "The construction industry is 90 percent run by gangs."

 Raito Kogyo, a top-tier subcontractor to Obayashi, has about 300 workers in decontamination projects around Fukushima and owns subsidiaries in both Japan and the United States.
 Raito agreed that the project faced a shortage of workers but said it had been deceived.
 Raito said it was unaware of a shadow contractor under Fujisai tied to organized crime.

 "We can only check on lower-tier subcontractors if they are honest with us," said Tomoyuki Yamane, head of marketing for Raito.
 Raito and Obayashi were not accused of any wrongdoing and were not penalized.

-Other companies receiving government contracts in the decontamination zone have hired homeless men from Sasa, including Shuto Kogyo, a business based in Himeji, western Japan.
+Other firms receiving government contracts in the decontamination zone have hired homeless men from Sasa, including Shuto Kogyo, a firm based in Himeji, western Japan.

 "He sends people in, but they don't stick around for long," said Fujiko Kaneda, 70, who runs Shuto with her son, Seiki Shuto.
 "He gathers people in front of the station and sends them to our dorm."